-- Press the P-TYPE LIST knob.
-TYPE and a PTY will appear on the display. - Select a category by turning the P-TYPE LIST knob. - Once the desired category is displayed, press the SEEK TYPE button to take you to the category's first station. - 4.
-If you want to go to another station within that category and the category is displayed, press the SEEK TYPE button once.
-If the category is not displayed, press the SEEK TYPE button twice to display the category and then to go to another station.
+- 1. Press the P-TYPE knob to activate program type select mode.
+TYPE and a PTY will appear on the display. - 2.
+Turn the P-TYPE knob to select a PTY. - 3.
+Once the desired PTY is displayed, press the SEEK TYPE button to take you to the PTY's first station. - 4.
+If you want to go to another station within that PTY and the PTY is displayed, press the SEEK TYPE button once.
+If the PTY is not displayed, press the SEEK TYPE button twice to display the PTY and then to go to another station. - 5.
+Press the P-TYPE knob to exit program type select mode.